Fungal nail infections are common. They're not serious but they can take a long time to treat.

 Treatment for a fungal nail infection from a GP

-Your GP can prescribe antifungal tablets.
-You'll need to take these every day for up to 6 months.
+You may need to take antifungal tablets for up to 6 months.

 - loss of taste